-The landmarks we love in the U.S. and Europe are available for us to visit any time and we may take that for granted.
+Famous landmarks we love in the U.S. and Europe are available for us to visit any time and we may take that for granted.
 But we’ve been reminded of just how fragile they can be, even when they are built to last for centuries.
-This week we watched helpless as fire engulfed Notre Dame in Paris.
+The world watched watched helpless in 2019 as fire engulfed Notre Dame in Paris.
 The heavy steeple crumbled, and the roof made of venerable timber fell victim to the flames.
 A firefighter later wrote that as he battled the fire with tears in his eyes — from emotion as well as smoke — he knew that the famous twin towers were less than an hour from falling.
 The danger is over for now, the fire is out, and the cathedral is damaged but not destroyed.
 And now it will be repaired.
 But this Paris landmark will never be the same.

 This prompted me to think about some of my favorite landmarks.
 Some are well known and some may not be as familiar.
 I’ve enjoyed visiting all of them.
 These landmarks in the U.S. and Europe allow us to glimpse history, to stand where so many have stood, to remember generations of people who’ve gone before.
 And I hope these will remain in our world for generations to come.
-I offer my list in hopes that it will inspire you to make your own — and travel sooner rather than later, because there’s no guarantee they will grace our world forever.

 In honor of Notre Dame, I’ll start with another cathedral.
 Westminster Abbey is the church of royalty.
 The present abbey dates from 1245, though a church has been on the property since 1066.
 The coronation of every English monarch has taken place here since the founding of the church.
 The last was Queen Elizabeth’s in 1953.